-• A judge lent the prestige of his judicial office to advance the private interest of a candidate for commissioners court by allowing a photo to be posted on the judge's Facebook page.
-The photo depicted the judge standing behind a campaign sign for the candidate and giving a thumbs up.
+• A judge lent the prestige of his judicial office to advance the private interest of a candidate by maintaining a Facebook account on which materials supporting the campaign of his brother for a non-judicial public office were posted.
 The Judge's actions constituted an improper public endorsement of the candidate for public office.
 [Violations of Canons 2B and 5(2) of the Texas Code of Judicial Conduct.]
 Public Warning of a County Judge.
-4/3/19.
+12/5/19.